By: Chris ⎜ Last updated

 Shared, private, or cruise

-KOK runs three products in Oslo.
-FELLESKOK is the shared sauna, PRIVATKOK is the private sauna, and KOKCRUISE is the one that moves out onto the fjord.
+KOK has three different products.
+FELLESKOK is the shared sauna, PRIVATKOK is the private sauna, and KOKCRUISE is as you probably get from the name, a cruise onto the fjord.

-Private sauna starts making financial sense around five people.
+Private saunas start making financial sense around five people.
 Private sauna sessions are two hours including changing, for groups up to ten.
-At last check, shared seats were NOK 320 each and private started from NOK 1,520 during off peak, so the per-person cost drops fast with a bigger group.
-Check the live booking calendar before relying on those numbers.
+At last check, shared seats were NOK 320 each and private started from NOK 1,520 during off-peak, so the per-person cost drops fast with a bigger group.
+Check the live booking calendar as prices are dynamic and constantly changing based on demand.

 Best time to go

-Evening is the most atmospheric slot and the one most likely to sell out.
-You have a direct view to the lit Opera House.
-Book ahead, especially for weekends and holidays.
+Evening is the most atmospheric time, and the one most likely to sell out.
+After sunset you have a direct view to the lit Opera House.
+You should book ahead, especially for weekends and holidays.

-Winter will give you the strongest version of this experience.
-The sea can be freezing, and you will not stay long in the water.
-A few seconds is enough before climbing back into the heat.
+Winter will give you the best version of this experience.
+The sea can be freezing and covered in ice, where the sauna masters have made a hole for you to cool down.
+It hurts from the moment you go into the water, and you will not stay long, a few seconds is enough before climbing back into the heat.

 What to bring

-Bring swimwear, two towels, water, and a bag for wet clothes afterwards.
+Bring swimwear, two towels and sufficient water.
+There are no places to fill your water bottle here, but they are selling water bottles.
 One towel is for sitting on inside the sauna, which is mandatory.
 The other is for drying off.
 We would recommend you arrive wearing swimwear under your clothes, to avoid having to change in the small unisex changing rooms.

 Cold-water showers are available on the deck.
 In winter, the showers might be shut if the weather is really cold, so don't count on rinsing off.